 How many business people get their phone calls on their iPhones?
 No idea.
 But I use mine exclusively.
 My office phone rolls over to it 100 percent of the time.
 I use AirPods for most of my calls.

-In the office, I use Google Meet or Zoom when it’s a group call.
+In the office, I use Skype for Business or Zoom when it’s a group call.
 Either way, if you take business calls on your iPhone like me, this is good to know.

 More on lead response time and follow-up with Tamara Burkett